-SISECAM's FIRST-HALF NET SALES REACHED 86 BILLION TRY
+Sisecam's First-Half Net Sales Reached 86 Billion TRY

-ISTANBUL, TURKIYE, September 2, 2024 /EINPresswire / -- With production operations spanning 14 countries on four continents and sales in over 150 countries, Sisecam continues its global operations.
-In the first half of 2024, Sisecam recorded consolidated net sales of TRY 86 billion.
+(MENAFN- GlobeNewsWire - Nasdaq) With production operations spanning 14 countries on four continents and sales in over 150 countries, Sisecam continues its global operations.
+In the first half of 2024, Sisecam recorded consolidated Net Sales of TRY 86 billion.
 During this period, international sales accounted for 61% of Sisecam's total sales, while the company's total investments reached TRY 11 billion and exports totaled USD 492 million.

-02.09.2024 – Sisecam announced its financial results for the first half of 2024.
+ISTANBUL, Sept.
+03, 2024 (GLOBE NEWSWIRE) -- Sisecam announced its financial results for the first half of 2024.
 In this period, Sisecam's consolidated net sales totaled TRY 86 billion.
-International sales -the sum of exports from Türkiye and sales from production outside Türkiye– accounted for 61% of consolidated sales.
+International sales – the sum of exports from Türkiye and sales from production outside Türkiye – accounted for 61% of consolidated sales.
 Sisecam's total investments amounted to TRY 11 billion, while exports from Turkiye totaled USD 492 million.
 During this period, the company produced 2.7 million tons of glass, 2.3 million tons of soda ash, and 1.8 million tons of industrial raw materials.

 Regarding Sisecam's first-half 2024 results, Görkem Elverici stated:“With its experience in foreseeing uncertainties and strategic decision-making mechanisms, Sisecam successfully managed risks in the first half of the year.
 Consistent with its long-term strategic goals and regional strategies across business lines, Sisecam continues to manage its investment plans that create sustainable value, while taking economic and geopolitical developments into account.
 This strategic approach, which significantly contributes to the sustainable increase in shareholder value, will enable Sisecam to meet the anticipated demand with even stronger capabilities as uncertainties diminish and more favorable market dynamics emerge.”